ivan-si/VulnLLM/README.md

 # vulnLLM 🛡️
 **An LLM-based System for Detecting Code Vulnerabilities**

 vulnLLM is a fine-tuned large language model designed to detect security vulnerabilities in Python source code.
-Built on top of InternLM2.5, this system combines deep learning with software security practices to enable early detection of unsafe code patterns.
+Built on top of InternLM2.5 and Phi3.5, this system combines deep learning with software security practices to enable early detection of unsafe code patterns.

 ---